Matthew-Hall/ahk-bingo/README.md

 			can probably do this using the seed
 7. Transparent images/ tokens to see the selection under the token ( ) uhhh.. look up transparency?
+8. Token select (X)
+	Add new tokens for people to use depending on preferance add a token select to the first screen.